Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ### Text category

-This feature of the API provide scores for several different categories.
-Here are some of the categories our API can provide scores for:
+This feature of the API provides scores for 4 different categories.
+Here are brief guidelines of the categories our API can provide scores for.
+Please be aware that these are high level descriptions of the guidelines we use to build our categories.
+Please contact us for details about current extended guidelines:

 - **Category 1:** **Sexual** - Sexual describes language related to anatomical organs and genitals, romantic relationship, acts portrayed in erotic or affectionate terms, pregnancy, physical sexual acts, including those portrayed as an assault or a forced sexual violent act against one’s will, prostitution, pornography.
 - **Category 2:** **Violence** - Violence describes language related to physical actions intended to hurt, injure, damage or kill someone or something; describes weapons, guns and related entities, such as manufactures, associations, legislation, etc.